aerospike/aerospike-backup-service/README.md

 For specifics and example values, see the [OpenAPI docs](https://aerospike.github.io/aerospike-backup-service/).

-#### Configuration
-The endpoints defined within the configuration section permit the user to view or modify the configuration file.
-Endpoints ending in `/config` permit reading and changing the entire file at once, while `/config/cluster` endpoints enable more granular changes.

 #### Cluster Connection
 Cluster configuration entities denote the configuration properties needed to establish connections to Aerospike clusters.
 These connections include the cluster IP address, port number, authentication information, and more.